DateDocta/DatingGame/README.md

 20 20 20 20 20 | t"

-*Note: The numbers represent the weights, then we have | bar and then the score

-In the example above, the score is represented by the letter*
+**Note: The numbers represent the weights, then we have | bar and then the score.
+In the example above, the score is represented by the letter**

 It will look like this